fbasatemur/KerasToCpp/GPU/README.md

 # KerasToCpp - GPU

-You may want to test a model you created using Keras in a C environment.
-This place was created to solve this problem.
-You can save the training weights of the model you created using Keras and then use it in the C environment.
  All layer and activation functions are designed to run using GPU.
 This will provide you with the fastest testing environment.
 The layers created so far are as follows:

 ## Supported Keras layers